leahneukirchen/rps/RPS-SPEC.md

 Each file in `core_ext/` SHOULD be named after the class it extends, e.g.
 `core_ext/string.rb` for String extensions.

-## Extensions
+## Compiled extensions

-Extensions are directories which contain a `extconf.rb`.
+Compiled extensions are directories which contain a `extconf.rb`.

-Extensions SHOULD reside in `ext/`.
+Compiled extensions SHOULD reside in `ext/`.

-Extensions SHOULD be buildable with `ruby extconf.rb; make`.
+Compiled extensions SHOULD be buildable with `ruby extconf.rb; make`.

 Files ending with `.so`, `.dylib`, `.bundle`, `.dll`, `.exe` are considered compiled extensions to be installed.

-Extensions SHOULD be installed into an architecture-specific directory.
+Complied extensions SHOULD be installed into an architecture-specific directory.

 ## Data files